 Spark SQL uses a type of Resilient Distributed Dataset called DataFrames.
 DataFrames are composed of Row objects accompanied by a schema which describes the data types of each column.
 A DataFrame may be considered similar to a table in a traditional relational database.
 As you might expect, DataFrames may be created from a variety of input sources including CSV text files.

-We’re going to use the ipython notebook and the spark-csv package available from Spark Packages to make our lives easier.
+If you are an old version of Spark ( < Spark 2.0) the spark-csv package available from Spark Packages was released to make your lives easier, but it’s not a requirement to show pyspark reading csv.
 The spark-csv package is described as a “library for parsing and querying CSV data with Apache Spark, for Spark SQL and DataFrames” This library is compatible with Spark 1.3 and above.